Village of the Damned (1960)

 It doesn't take them long to put things together, and bring all the women in for examinations, showing everyone who is capable of giving birth, is now pregnant.

-Naturally, Anthea doesn't take this well, and likely others, freaking out that they don't know where these babies came from.
+Naturally, Anthea doesn't take this well, and likely others, but we don’t see much from any of the other women.
+But we at least get to see Anthea freaking out that she doesn’t t know where these babies came from.

 So of course we cut to a pub where a bunch of men are hanging around grousing.
 And if I had one complaint about this movie, and to be fair this is more a sign of the times than a genuine complaint, it sure does focus a lot of its story on how the MEN in this town feel about this situation, and not, y'know, the women carrying the alien babies.

-CAP: And that's the real question; how does this affect ME!
+But the real question is, how does this affect ME??

-The night of the births comes, and I love the town doctor delivering Anthea's child, exiting the bedroom and IMMEDIATELT asking for a cigarette.
+The night of the births comes, and I love the town doctor delivering Anthea's child, exiting the bedroom and IMMEDIATELY asking for a cigarette.
 Signs of the times, indeed.

 I hate that they're right, because this doesn't really demonstrate that, just that the children are all smart beyond their years.